 We recognized net periodic pension cost of \$216 million in 2023 and net periodic pension benefit of \$254 million in 2022.
 Net periodic pension benefit or cost is determined using certain assumptions, including the expected long-term rate of return on plan assets, discount rate and mortality assumptions.
 We determined the discount rate used to compute pension cost based on the yield of a large population of high-quality corporate bonds with cash flows sufficient in timing and amount to settle projected future defined benefit payments.
 In developing the expected long-term rate of return on assets, we considered the current pension portfolio's composition, past average rate of earnings, and our asset allocation targets.
 We used a discount rate of 4.65% to determine the December 31, 2023 pension plan benefit obligation.
 A decrease in the discount rate of 25 basis points would result in an \$80 million increase in our pension plan benefit obligation as of December 31, 2023 and net periodic pension cost recognized in 2023 under our mark-to-market accounting policy.
 The expected long-term rate of return on plan assets used to determine net periodic pension benefit for the year ended December 31, 2024 is expected to be 5.00%.
+A decrease in the expected long-term rate of return on glan assets used to determine net periodic pension benefit for the year ended December 31, 2024 is expected to be 5.00%.
 A decrease in the expected long-term rate of return of 25 basis points to 4.75%, while holding all other assumptions constant, would result in a decrease in our 2024 net periodic pension benefit of approximately \$6 million.
-See Note 21 to the accompanying consolidated financial statements contained in "Part II.
+See Note 18 to the accompanying consolidated financial statements contained in "Part II.
 Item 8.
 Financial Statements and Supplementary Data" for additional discussion on these assumptions.